 - Distribution channel

-Remember a competitor is only a competitor if they’re targeting the same markets as you, and even then you might not be competing for the same segments at the same time.
+Remember, a competitor is only a competitor if they’re targeting the same markets as you; even then you might not be competing for the same segments at the same time.
 However, if you can anticipate their strategies, making your own adjustments will become much easier.

-In the context of the competitor set, results can often look very different.
-Perhaps you thought you only had an average year when in fact your competitors were much worse off and you were the stellar hotel in the area.
-Or vice versa.
+When you complete a hotel analysis of your property against the competitor set, results can often look very different.
+Perhaps you thought you only had an average year, when in fact your competitors were much worse off and you were the stellar hotel in the area (or vice versa).

 - Turn OTA bookers into direct bookers